mikenewbon/hadrian-careers/README.md

 ## Getting Started

 If you want to build the project, you will first need to run `npm install` for the prerequiste node modules.
-You can then simply run parcel with `parcel index.html` which should also build the SCSS and a live-reload server.
+You can then simply run parcel with `npm run start` which should also build the SCSS and a live-reload server, or for production export `npm run build`.

 <!-- LICENSE -->